 Facebook

-€20 for the full conference.
+€20 for the full lecture program

 The easiest and quickest way to get to Prishtina is to fly.
 There are direct flights into Prishtina, Kosovo from numerous European destinations,